sebastienjacquemart-AI/chess-pieces-detection/README.md

 TODO: Could improve the detection of the lines OR improve clustering.
 Should also hard-code detection of lines less.
+Also, add theory about canny, hough...

 # Progress